 Premier Family Dental 401(k) Plan

 As you save for the future you envision, you may want to keep some basic guidelines in mind.
 A standard rule of thumb is to save 10% to 15% of your salary to stay on track for retirement.
 For some savers, 10% may feel overwhelming at first.
-If you’d prefer a more gradual approach, try starting with a contribution of at least 2% to get the Live Oak match and building up over time.
-Lincoln's system allows you to enable an automatic increase if desired.
+If you’d prefer a more gradual approach, try starting with a contribution of at least 2% to get the employer match and building up over time.
+Your account portal allows you to enable an automatic increase if desired.
 As you progress in your career, you’ll likely find more opportunities to save.
 Giving yourself a yearly savings boost may be a good way to stay motivated and make sure you’re working toward the target 10% to 15% range.

 For 2025, the maximum amount you can defer (save) from your paycheck into the 401(k) plan is $23,500, plus an additional $7,500 if you are age 50 or older.
 New for 2025: If you are age 60, 61, 62 or 63, you can defer up to an additional $11,250 as a catch-up contribution instead $7,500.
 For example, if you are age 35, your deferral limit for 2025 is $23,500.
 If you are age 55, your deferral limit for 2025 is $31,000.
 If you are age 62, your deferral limit for 2025 is $34,750.